Let’s talk about the hottest 1920 girl names.

 No, not the Top Ten names from a century back.
 Instead, these names were racing up the popularity charts back when the Twenties were just starting to roar.
-To be considered, a name had to gain substantially between 1919 and 1920, but it also had to feel like a name that could work in 2020.
+To be considered, a name had to gain substantially between 1919 and 1920, but it also had to feel like a name that could work in the 2020s.

 A word of caution: data from the earliest decades comes with some serious limitations.

 These are the names we’ve would’ve been sharing on Instagram one hundred years ago.
 (Or … discussing after reading an article in The Ladies’ Home Journal over a cup of tea, maybe?)

 Bonus?
 Each and every one of them has potential today, too.

 Addison and Adeline – choose your spelling – are the Addie names of this moment.
 But Adelia could be promising, too.
 It falls midway between the other Ad- names and Amelia, and offers just enough history of use to feel like an established choice.
 Like many an Ad- name, it comes the Germanic adal- meaning noble.
 Saint Adela lived in the seventh century; William the Conqueror gave the name to a daughter in the eleventh century.
 Adelia is simply an elaboration of Adela.
 It last appeared in the US Top 1000 way back in 1928, which means it could be ready for revival right about now.